Afsinoz/Afsinoz/README.md

 - ⚡ Fun fact: ...
 -->

-I am Afşın (Afʃɯn, Afshɯn, Afshin, Afsin and etc. Hard to pronounce right?), I am interested in Machine learning and Deep learning.
+I am Afşın (Afʃɯn, Afshɯn, Afshin, Afsin and etc. Hard to pronounce right?), I am interested in Machine learning and Deep learning (It is a bit general but meh).
 Here is my [website](https://afsinoz.github.io/), if you want to get more information.

 I am currently working on [RAG_LLM_Reddit](https://github.com/Afsinoz/RAG_LLM_Reddit).
 But I worked on different projects,
 - [Music Genre Classification](https://github.com/AzizABG/music-genre-classification)